-Moscato d'Asti is a semi-sweet, lightly sparkling (frizzante) wine made from Moscato grapes.
-It comes from vineyards around the town of Asti, in the south-eastern part of Piedmont, north-western Italy.
-With its crisp freshness, elegant floral aromas and delicate flavors of peaches and apricots, Moscato d'Asti is one of Italy's most popular wines. (© All Rights Reserved, Wine-Searcher)
+Moscato d'Asti is a semi-sweet, lightly sparkling, low-alcohol wine from Piedmont, north-western Italy.
+As the name implies, it is made from Moscato Bianco grapes grown in vineyards near the town of Asti.
+The classic Moscato d'Asti wine is characterized by elegant floral aromas and notes of peach, apricot and fresh grapes.
+It is one of Italy's most famous and most popular wines. (© All Rights Reserved, Wine-Searcher)

 The Moscato Bianco grape variety has been at home in Piedmont for centuries.
 The variety was officially recorded as far back as the 13th Century, in the statues of the town of Canelli.
 Canelli remains important to Moscato today; it is located at the very heart of the Moscato d'Asti production area and is home to several wineries of note.
 The Moscato Bianco variety is even sometimes known by the synonym Moscato di Canelli.